WaigFang/CMT-PROJECT/README.md

 ```{sh}
 make run
 ```
- this command will create a /bin and /Outputs folder and then execute the code.
+ this command will check if the bin and Outputs exists.
+Compile the code and then execute the code.

 ## Requirements